 Please also review the following billing policies for all providers:

 Providers are responsible to ask recipients if they are currently receiving the same health care services from another provider.
-If the recipient is receiving the same services from another provider, the persons providing services must coordinate the services and document, in the recipient's record, that coordination occurred.
-MHCP does not make this information available to providers.
+If the recipient is receiving the same services from another provider, the providers must coordinate the services and document in the recipient's record how the services were coordinated.
+MHCP will not inform providers of services the recipient is receiving from other providers.

-MHCP takes into account all resources available to recipients, including free services.
-CMS’ “free-care” policy does not reimburse providers for services given to Medicaid recipients if the same services are offered for free to non-Medicaid patients.
+For dates of service before Dec.
+15, 2014, MHCP takes into account all resources available to recipients, including free services.
+CMS’ “free-care” policy does not reimburse providers for services they give to Medicaid recipients if the same services are offered for free to non-Medicaid patients.

-MHCP providers who render or supervise services are responsible for claims submitted to DHS/MHCP:
+MHCP providers who render or supervise services are responsible for claims submitted to MHCP:

-Providers must use applicable HIPAA-compliant codes and follow the most current guidelines.
+Use applicable HIPAA-compliant codes and follow the most current guidelines.
 Providers are not required to purchase all of the manuals.
-Determine which manuals are appropriate for the services you provide:
+Determine which of these manuals are appropriate for the services you provide:

 HCPCS developed 13 U modifiers for state definition.
 See Minnesota-defined U Modifiers.

-Bill unlisted procedure codes only when a specific code is not available to define a service/procedure.
-When billing an unlisted code, include a description defining the service/procedure on electronic claims or send an attachment with a written description/documentation defining the service/procedure (see Electronic Claim Attachments).
+Bill unlisted procedure codes only when a specific code is not available to define a service or procedure.
+When billing an unlisted code, include a description defining the service or procedure on electronic claims or send an attachment with a written description or documentation defining the service or procedure (see Electronic Claim Attachments).

-MN–ITS is MHCP’s free, Web-based, HIPAA-compliant system for claim submission, inquiry and other health care transactions.
+MN–ITS is MHCP’s free, web-based, HIPAA-compliant system for claim submission, inquiry and other health care transactions.
+Submit claims through the following:

 Providers must register for MN–ITS to perform any of the following functions: